-A light, mousse like cheesecake.
-Delicious on its own or served with fresh berries or passionfruit.
+A light, mousse-like lemon cheesecake.
+Delicious on its own or served with fresh berries or passionfruit

 - 150g (5oz) digestive biscuits, finely crushed